AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/ecommerce/shopify.md

 ## Next steps

 By following this tutorial, you have established a connection to your [!DNL Shopify] account.
-You can now continue on to the next tutorial and [configure a dataflow to bring marketing automation system data into [!DNL Platform]](../../dataflow/marketing-automation.md).
+You can now continue on to the next tutorial and [configure a dataflow to bring eCommerce data into [!DNL Platform]](../../dataflow/marketing-automation.md).